do-Lopes/demo-dao-jdbc/README.md

 ## DAO system
-Study project made with help of a Java programming course
+Study project with database made with help of a Java programming course
 #### ✅ Database configuration
 #### ✅ Creating classes
 #### ✅ Conection with database